netscaler/netscaler-k8s-ingress-controller/example/hpa-demo/README.md

 Figure 1.
 HPA with traditional metrics-server
 </p>

-## Why custom metrics for CPX?
+## Why custom metrics for Citrix ADC CPX?
-By default, the metrics-server only gives us CPU and memory metrics for a pod.
-Both these metrics are neither very accurate nor very user-friendly with respect to a CPX (Citrix ADC) pod.
-So, we had to come up with our own custom metrics-server which would help us expose metrics like "HTTP requests rate" or "Bandwidth" from a CPX.
+By default, the metrics-server only gives CPU and memory metrics for a pod.
+To take a better autoscaling judgement based on rich set of counters as provided by Citrix ADC a custom metric based HPA is a better solution.
+So, Prometheus-Adapter is used to expose metrics like "HTTP requests rate" or "Bandwidth" from a CPX.

-## What needs to be done to achieve custom metrics for CPX?
+## Components being used:
+#### Citrix ADC VPX
+VPX is present in Tier-1 and load balancing the client requests among the CPX pods in the CPX deployment present in the cluster.
+#### Citrix ADC CPX
+CPX is acting as a load balancer in Tier-2 for the endpoint application pods.
+The CPX pod is running with CIC and Exporter in sidecar.
+#### Citrix Ingress Controller (CIC)
+CIC is an ingress controller which is built around Kubernetes Ingress and automatically configures Citrix ADC based on the Ingress resource configuration.
+It can be found [here](https://github.com/citrix/citrix-k8s-ingress-controller).

+There are 2 types of CICs in Figure 2 below.
+One is used for configuring the VPX and the other one for configuring the CPX where it is running as a sidecar container.
+#### Exporter
+The Exporter is a sidecar container which is exposing the CPX's metrics.
+Exporter collects the metrics from CPX and exposes it in a format that Prometheus can understand.
+Citrix ADC Metrics Exporter can be found [here](https://github.com/citrix/citrix-adc-metrics-exporter).
+#### Prometheus
-We will be using Prometheus – which is a graduated CNCF project – to collect all the metrics from the CPX and exposing them using Prometheus-adapter which will be queried by the HPA controller to keep a check on the logs.
+Prometheus – which is a graduated CNCF project – is used to collect all the metrics from the CPX and expose them using Prometheus-adapter which will be queried by the HPA controller to keep a check on the metrics.
+#### Prometheus-adapter
 Prometheus-adapter contains an implementation of the Kubernetes resource metrics API and custom metrics API.
 This adapter is therefore suitable for use with the autoscaling/v2 Horizontal Pod Autoscaler in Kubernetes 1.6+.
 It can also replace the metrics server on clusters that already run Prometheus and collect the appropriate metrics.

 Below, Figure 2, is a visual representation of how an HPA works.
-We have a 2-tier model with VPX which is load balancing the CPX deployment.
+A 2-tier model with VPX which is load balancing the CPX deployment is present.
 The CPXs are in turn load balancing the applications.
 A Prometheus, Prometheus-adapter and an HPA controller for the CPX deployment are also deployed.
 The HPA controller will keep polling the Prometheus-adapter for custom metrics like HTTP requests rate or Bandwidth.
 Whenever the limit defined by the user in the HPA is reached, it would scale the CPX deployment and create another CPX pod to handle the load.

 <p align="center">